Last updated: 2nd January 2024

 We will include your personal details (name, job title and organisation) on the delegate list which will be available to other attendees, and Event sponsors.
 You may opt-out or request your details are not shared at any time by emailing email@example.com.
 Please detail in your email what consent you are revoking.

-Where the Event has exhibitors your badge will have a barcode on it which can be scanned to capture your personal information such as your name, job title, organisation and email address.
+Where the Event has exhibitors your badge will have a barcode on it which can be scanned to capture your personal information such as your name, job title, organisation, email address and telephone number.
 Please inform the exhibitor at the time if you do not wish to have your details scanned.

 Your badge will also be scanned at the main entrance to the event upon your arrival.
 This scan of your badge is for analytical and health and safety purposes only and no data is transferred to any other parties.